 CE: Is there any advice you would give to new blackjack players?

 AS: I would probably say stick to the online play and just enjoy the game.
 Card counting is good but be prepared to spend a lot of time learning how to do it well.
-You also need to really master the basics.
-Strategy and money management.
+You also need to really master the basic Strategy and money management.
 To play blackjack for money online we recommend that you try one of the recommended casinos and claim the no deposit bonuses.
 You can read the Miami Club casino review , High Country casino review, or Roaring 21 review to name a few.

 CE: Thank you for your time, sir.